-- Percussion Ensemble: Directed by Justin Alexander, visiting percussion professor at VCU.
+- Percussion Ensemble: Directed by Justin Alexander, percussion professor at VCU.
 Each student will have the opportunity to play a variety of percussion instruments throughout the day.

 - Double Reed Ensemble: Oboists and bassoonists join forces to perform music of many styles and genres under the direction of Bruce Hammel.
 This is an experience unlike anything these young musicians will find in their school programs.

 - Saxophone Choir: Directed by Sheri Oyan, this ensemble utilizes the entire family, including bass and soprano saxophones.

 - Flute Choir: Directed by Tabatha Easley, students have the opportunity to play the piccolo, alto, and bass flute on works specifically written for flute orchestra.
 Works range from Latin style to traditional Baroque; educational and fun simultaneously!